joyce-karol/joyce-karol/README.md

-Hi, I'm Joy
+Hi, my name is Joy, I am an artist and also:
-- Biomedical from the Bahiana School of Medicine and Public Health - Bahia
+- Biomedical Scientist, Bahiana School of Medicine and Public Health, Bahia
+- Master's degree in Experimental Pathology
-- Master in experimental pathology
+- PhD student in Health Sciences

+I work with computational analysis of biological data related to human pathogens.

 <!---
 joyce-karol/joyce-karol is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.